I can’t put a finger on how it happened.

 Perhaps it was the idea of being able to participate in my Jewish studies class live rather than watching it later (this class takes place at 7.15 AM in Israel.
 Two hours ahead of the UK).

-But either way, it’s amazing.
-For close to ten days I’ve been up since 5 AM.
+But either way, something unprecedented occurred: For close to ten days I’ve been up since 5 AM.
 That’s right.
 5 AM (well, give or take a few minutes.
 Oh, and I still sleep in weekends!).

 Me, the late-night-late-morning guy, getting up before the sun for the last two weeks.

-But what I do know is that I only gained from it.
-Here’s how:
+But what I do know is that I gained from it.
+A lot.

 We all have things that we’d do if we only had some uninterrupted time.
 Things we’d do for ourselves if we’d only have some time completely to ourselves.